 Any checking out of the status of electrical initiators shall limit the check-out current to 10-2 × the “no-fire” × current on the bridge wire.

-Any checking-out of the status of optical initiators shall limit check-out energy to: 10-4 × the “no-fire” power density at the fire wavelength on the optical interface if the fire wavelength is used.
+Any checking-out of the status of optical initiators shall limit check-out power to: 10-4 (TBPU) × the “no-fire” power at the fire wavelength on the optical interface if the fire wavelength is used.

 The checking-out power or current or optical wavelength or frequency shall cause no unintentional effects or hazards, also after any single failure.

-Any checking-out of the insulation resistance of the explosive system shall limit the voltage to 50 V DC.
+Any checking-out of the insulation resistance of the explosive subsystem shall limit the voltage to 50 V DC to prevent performance degradation.

+Degradation of performance is commonly known as dudding.

-Provision shall be made for an immediate warning signal to be given for any unplanned change of status of any explosive system control or check-out device.
+Provision shall be made for an immediate warning signal to be given for any unplanned change of status of any explosive subsystem control or check-out device.

 E.g. thermal control requirements or material temperature limits.

-initiator status
+Initiator status

 Provision shall be made for on-ground checking the status of initiators.

-Provision shall be made for access to the interface.
+Provision shall be made for accessing the arm plug receptacle during AIV.

 Requirements for access shall be communicated to the end-user and facilities authorities.